tidymodels/recipes/tests/testthat/_snaps/geodist.md

       Training data contained 10 data points and 1 incomplete row.

       -- Operations
-      * Geographical distances from 0.5 x 0.25 using: x, y | Trained
+      * Geographical distances from 0.5 x 0.25 using: x and y | Trained